 Value Added Tax (VAT) affects all types and sizes of businesses operating in the UK.
-It is, therefore, important to understand when VAT registration is required, as well as the potential benefits and drawbacks of being a VAT-registered business, all of which we will discuss in this post.
+It is important to understand when VAT registration is required, as well as the potential benefits and drawbacks of being a VAT-registered business, all of which we will discuss in this post.

 1. Reclaim VAT

 Whether you operate as a sole trader, a limited company, a partnership, or even a charity, VAT registration will allow you to reclaim ‘input tax’, which is the VAT that your business is charged on the goods and services that it purchases.

 Many businesses are able to reclaim more input tax than the VAT they collect from their customers (‘output tax’), so you could end up saving money if you register for VAT.
 Furthermore, you can reclaim VAT from the previous four years on certain business costs, as long as you have the required VAT records and invoices.

 2. Enhance your corporate image

 If you register your business for VAT, you will receive a VAT registration number.
-The presence of a VAT registration number on your website, invoices, and business correspondence will reflect positively on your professional image and enhance your business profile.
+The presence of this number on your website, invoices, and business correspondence will reflect positively on your professional image and enhance your business profile.

-Even if your business is small, with annual turnover below the VAT threshold, a VAT registration number will give the impression of a more sizeable, successful business.
-This can have a positive impact on your credibility, make it easier for you to compete against more established companies, and help you to attract more customers.
+Even if your business is small, with annual turnover below the VAT threshold, a VAT number will give the impression of a more sizeable, successful business.
+This can have a positive impact on your credibility, make it easier for you to compete against more established companies, and help you to attract more customers

 3. Access more business opportunities